 Let’s have a close look at the benefits of these supplements.

 What is Zinc and Why Do We Need it?

 Zinc is a trace element, metal, and vital nutrient for both men and women to stay healthy.
 It is said to help our immune system to fight off viruses and various bacteria.
 We also know that Zinc is needed by our bodies to make DNA and proteins.
 When a woman is pregnant, Zinc is critical to the proper growth and development of the fetus and continues to be important during early childhood.

 Zinc has many benefits and a Zinc deficiency can cause multiple issues, including low testosterone.

 Zinc benefits include:

 - Benefits Hormonal Health – Zinc is an important part of our hormone production.
 This includes increasing testosterone levels in both men and women.
-Zinc is important for female sex hormones to make sure the creation and release of eggs is correct in and from the ovaries.
-Zinc is needed by men and women, but in levels too high, can be dangerous.
+Zinc is important for female sex hormones to make sure the creation and release of eggs are correct in and from the ovaries.
+Zinc is needed by men and women, but in levels too high, it can be dangerous.
 The RDA for adults is 11mg and we should never exceed 40mgs per day to prevent bad side effects.
 More on that later.

-- Helps Prevent and Fight Diabetes – As a Type 2 Diabetic, I should have been aware of the fact that Zinc in involved in balancing hormones, including insulin to help regulate our blood sugar.
-It does this by binding to insulin so that it is properly stored in the pancreas, so it can be released at the right time, when our glucose goes into our blood.
+- Helps Prevent and Fight Diabetes – As a Type 2 Diabetic, I should have been aware of the fact that Zinc is involved in balancing hormones, including insulin to help regulate our blood sugar.
+It does this by binding to insulin so that it is properly stored in the pancreas, so it can be released at the right time when our glucose goes into our blood.